pauljonescodes/Rutgers-University-Notes/Computer Science/Software Methodology.md

 -   Can be used to simulate multiple inheritance.
 -   An interface can extend any number of interfaces.
 -   An interface may not implement an interface.
+-   An interface is *generally* public.
+-   An interface defines a new type name that is tracked by the compiler.
+-   All fields in an interface are implicity `public`, `static`, and `final`.
+-   All methods in an interface are implicity `public` and `abstract`.
+-   When a class implements an interface, it *must implement every single method* that is prescribed in the interface.
+-   An interface may be generic.

+		public interface Comparable<T> {
+			int compareTo(T o);
+		}

 #### Inheritance